deeppavlov/chatsky/docs/source/user_guides/user_functions.rst

 Exceptions
 ==========

-If an exception occurs during this function execution, it will be handeled internally, only an exception message will be printed to ``stdout``.
+If an exception occurs during this function execution, it will be handled internally, only an exception message will be printed to ``stdout``.
 These exceptions **are not raised** during script validation.